Bold Brilliant biotech investor

 As a long-term investor with large individual equity stakes, BB Biotech is inevitably exposed to the binary events – typically the outcome of late-stage clinical trials or interactions with regulatory agencies – that occur in its larger holdings.
 These are a normal phenomenon in biotech and can cause large share price changes for the companies involved – often 50% or more if positive, or falls of as much as 70% if negative – although the relative magnitude would tend to be smaller for larger, more diversified companies.

-In contrast to some competing funds, BB Biotech does not avoid holding companies when they are going through their binary events.
+In contrast to some peer group funds, BB Biotech does not pursue a risk mitigation strategy designed to avoid holding companies through their binary events.
 On the contrary, it sees these as part of its investment process.
 Moreover, it has achieved a surprisingly good record with such events in recent years.

-Last year, for example, there were 11 potential US regulatory approvals within the portfolio, 10 of which occurred as planned (the only negative one being the US Food and Drug Administration’s (FDA’s) rejection of Intercept Pharmaceuticals’ application in non-alcoholic steatohepatitis – liver inflammation and damage caused by a build-up of fat in the liver).
+Last year, for example, there were 11 potential US regulatory approvals within the portfolio, 10 of which occurred as planned (the only negative one being the FDA’s rejection of Intercept Pharmaceuticals’ application in non-alcoholic steatohepatitis).
 This ratio has been consistent over at least the last three years, with 10 of 11 possible approvals obtained in 2019, and 10 of 12 in 2018.

-Similarly, looking at mid-to-late-stage clinical trial readouts, the companies that BB Biotech holds are also obtaining a better-than-expected hit rate (perhaps as much as 90% are successful, where 70% or less would be expected for biotech generally).
+Similarly, looking at mid-to-late-stage clinical trial readouts, BB Biotech’s investees are also obtaining a better-than-expected hit rate (perhaps as much as 90% are successful, where 70% or less would be expected for biotech generally).

 BB Biotech’s structure requires it to have at least 90% of its shareholdings in listed companies (thus 10% may be in private companies, although currently there are none in the portfolio).
 It is also required to have more than 50% of its assets in equity investments, although in practice this is usually close to or at 100%.
 BB Biotech can invest in other types of security, such as corporate bonds or traded options, but in practice it sees common equity as being preferable for liquidity and risk/return reasons.